Learn to sail with our Sailing Academy and join the club!

 COVID Update – 2020 Training Dates

-We currently only have capacity to run a single training course a year as all our instructors are volunteers and give up their time freely around their own personal commitments.
+However, our training couse was scheduled for June and we currently only have capacity to run a single training course a year.
+This is because all of our instructors are volunteers and give up their time freely around their own personal commitments.
 This allows us to put all our training resources into the course to give the class the best possible experience during the course and continuing support through the rest of the year.

 We understand that this is disappointing news for you (as it is for us).
 We hope you would consider caring your training over to 2021.